Mark Davis (wrestler): Aussie Open (2022–2024)

-On 27 July, the AEW World Trios Championship was revealed, Aussie Open and Ospreay being named as participants in the inaugural tournament.
-On 24 August, Aussie Open and Ospreay defeated Death Triangle to progress to the semifinals, where they were defeated by The Elite (The Young Bucks and Kenny Omega) on 31 August.
-After the match, United Empire attacked The Elite.
+On the 8 June episode of Dynamite, Aussie Open and Aaron Henare made their All Elite Wrestling (AEW) debuts, aiding Will Ospreay in attacking FTR and Trent Beretta.
+They made their in-ring debuts on the 10 June edition of Rampage, where they made their in-ring debuts with Ospreay, where they lost to FTR and Beretta in a 6-man tag-team match.On 27 July, the AEW World Trios Championship was revealed, with Aussie Open and Ospreay being named as participants in the inaugural tournament.
+On 24 August, Aussie Open and Ospreay defeated Death Triangle (Pac, Rey Fenix and Penta Oscuro) to progress to the semi-finals, where they were defeated by The Elite (The Young Bucks and Kenny Omega) on 31 August.

-Fletcher and Davis returned to AEW on the 22 February edition of Dynamite, competing in the Revolution Tag Team Battle Royal, but failed to win.
-On the same week's edition of Rampage, Davis and Fletcher lost to The Young Bucks.
-The following week on Dynamite, Aussie Open competed in the Casino Tag Team Royale, but again failed to win.

-On 9 March, Fletcher and Davis made their return to Ring of Honor (ROH), which was now AEW's sister promotion, following Tony Khan's purchase of the company, defeating Rhett Titus and Tracy Williams.
-At Supercard of Honor, the duo competed in the "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, but failed to win the match.

-A week after winning the IWGP Heavyweight Tag Team Championships, Fletcher and Davis made their first title defense against Best Friends, defeating them and retaining the titles on the 14 April edition of Rampage.
+On 9 March 2023, Fletcher and Davis made their return to Ring of Honor (ROH), which was now AEW's sister promotion, following Tony Khan's purchase of the company, defeating Rhett Titus and Tracy Williams.
+At Supercard of Honor, The duo competed in the "Reach for the Sky" ladder match for the vacant ROH World Tag Team Championship, but failed to win the match.
+A week after winning the IWGP Tag Team Championships, Fletcher and Davis made their first title defense against Best Friends, defeating them and retaining the titles on the 14 April edition of Rampage.

-Following Fletcher's loss to AEW International Champion Orange Cassidy on the 24 May edition of Dynamite, it was announced that both Davis and Fletcher had signed with AEW.
+On the 10 May edition of Dynamite, Fletcher appeared in a backstage segment, attacking AEW International Champion Orange Cassidy and a championship match between the two took place two weeks later on Dynamite, where Cassidy defeated Fletcher.
+Shortly after, it was announced that both Fletcher and Davis had signed with AEW.